superosystem/snippetbox/README.md

-# GOADMINPRODUCT
+# Sample Information System Management

 ![GitHub repo size](https://img.shields.io/github/repo-size/gusrylmubarok/goadminproduct?style=flat-square)

 ## Description

-I try to create a lightweight Web Service (RestfulAPI) for Admin Product Management using Go programming language.
+I try to create a lightweight Web Service (RestfulAPI) for Information System Management using Go programming language.
 In this application, user can use features like registration, login, setting up levels, permissions, and user profiles, then can manage product and orders.

-## Table of Contents

-. . .

 ## Installation